bihor/fp_masterquiz/README.md

 - allowEdit = 2 is new (allow edit even the status is completed).
 - Bugfix: delete old selections when they are replaced in the edit mode.
 - Bugfix: do not ignore changed user-data in edit mode.

+Changes in version 3.7.1:
+- Absolute path to images in emails.
+- debug-echo removed.
+- PHP 8 bugfix.